pypa/flit/doc/pkg_ini.rst

 Metadata section
 ----------------

-There are three required fields:
+There are four required fields:

-author
+module
+  The name of the module/package, as you'd use in an import statement. author
   Your name
 author-email